Admiring the Eiffel Tower is a part of the magic of Paris. This guide includes my favourite Eiffel Tower views & experiences, day and night.

-This photo was taken on my most recent trip to Paris in September 2021.
-I spent 10 marvelous days on my own in Paris and have written about it here: Solo Trip to Paris – Complete Guide.
+This photo was taken on my solo trip to Paris in September 2021.
+I spent 10 marvelous days on my own and have written all about it here with suggestions for making the most of your time: Solo Trip to Paris – Complete Guide.

 Promenade Marie de Roumanie

 A daytime stroll on the Promenade Marie de Roumanie on the Left Bank of the Seine gives you a lovely view of the Eiffel Tower.
 If you happen to be with small children walk along the promenade toward the Pont d’léna, the 19th century bridge located closest to the tower.
 You’ll find a carousel here with an Eiffel Tower view – you can enjoy the scenery while the children enjoy a ride.
 (Note that the carousel typically closes around 8 pm.)